gitvivekgupta/Sentimant-Analysis/README.md

 ------------------------------------------------------------------------------------------------------------------------------

-It will eventually have four models.
+It will eventually have all five models.

 1. count_model